-Can I register and participate independently of my teacher or class?
+Can a student register and participate independently of their teacher or class?

 Yes.
-Any elementary (grades 4-5), middle, or high school student or student team is eligible to participate in the Hudson Data Jam Competition.
-You do not have to register through your teacher, but do need to have an adult represent your team as an advisor.
-This can be a parent or another trusted adult.
+Any elementary (grades 4-5), middle, or high school student or student individual or team is eligible to participate.
+A student does not have to register through their teacher.
+They do, however, need to have an adult represent them or their team as an advisor.
+This can be a parent, guardian, or another trusted adult.